HJfod/geode-vscode/README.md

 # Geode Support for VS Code

-Geode extension for VS Code.
-So good it will make you kill your best friend and fuck his sister once you try it out
+[Geode](https://github.com/geode-sdk) extension for VS Code.
+Adds a bunch of convenience utilities for working with GD mods.

+#### Make sure to have Geode CLI & Geode Suite installed to use.

 ## Features

+ - Sprite browser (press `Ctrl + Alt + B` to open it)
+ - Automatic class creation helper
  - Launch GD
- - Sprite browser (press `Ctrl + Alt + B` to open it)
- - Create class helper